Maintained hiking routes in Valley of Fire State Park

 The continuation route down Fire Canyon Wash starts by climbing the slope on the left side of the tank then descending another slickrock face to the base of the dryfall below, where the canyon is now rather more enclosed than before.
 Following the streambed downstream, around a few bends, leads to a narrower, sheer-walled passageway filled with boulders, as the wash descends more steeply.
 The canyon is blocked by a huge fallen rock at one point, but a small cavity underneath provides a way to continue, down to a hiker-built pile of stones.
 Some people may need a short rope to descend, if the stones have been washed away by floodwaters.
 The next obstruction, not far beyond, is a pour-off through a narrow gap, passed by climbing a short distance up the right side then down a ramp beyond.

 The wash opens out for the next half mile or so, the streambed now wide and covered by deep, soft sand, so walking becomes quite tiring.
 Several tributaries join from both sides and the main drainage is not always obvious, especially on the return journey.
 It enters a straight, moderately narrow passage between quite high cliffs and reaches the main obstacle, a deep drop-off into the most enclosed stretch of narrows, which is still relatively short, but needs a longer diversion to pass; up a cairned route on the right side, past a ravine, up some more to a ridge then down a little valley back to the streamway, which is now much less enclosed.
 The slot can then be viewed by walking upstream a way.
-Downstream, the canyon widens again, and the cliffs fade away completely once past a big dome on the south side, where the open, sandy wash bends southwards and continues another 1.5 miles to Highway 169.
+Downstream, the canyon widens again, and the cliffs fade away completely once past a big dome on the south side, where the open, sandy streambed bends southwards and continues another 1.5 miles to Highway 169; it is now known as North Fork of Valley of Fire Wash